Emiliano281106/pronunciationApp/frontend/resources/pronunciatonApp-v0.4.md

 2. **Persisting State**:

-   - We use a `useEffect` hook to save the current state of `expandedPanels` to localStorage whenever it changes.
+   - We use a `useEffect` hook to save the current state of `expandedPanels` to `localStorage` whenever it changes.

    - The Set is converted to an array and then to a JSON string for storage.

 3. **Handling Expansion**:

-   - The `handleChange` function now updates the `expandedPanels` Set, adding or removing panel names as they are expanded or collapsed.
+   - The `handleChange` function now updates the `expandedPanels` <mark>Set</mark>, adding or removing panel names as they are expanded or collapsed.

 4. **Rendering**: